bigbluebutton/bbb-install/README.md

 Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.2/install.html) for installing BigBlueButton.
 (Going through the steps is also a good way to understand more about how BigBlueButton works).

-### Configuring the firewall
+### Configuring the external firewall

-If you want to install BigBlueButton on a server behind a firewall, such an Amazon's EC2 security group, you first need to configure the firewall to forward incoming traffic on the following ports:
+If you install BigBlueButton on a server behind a external firewall, such an Amazon's EC2 security group, you first need to configure the external firewall to forward incoming traffic on the following ports:

   * TCP/IP port 22 (for SSH)
   * TCP/IP ports 80/443 (for HTTP/HTTPS)
   * UDP ports in the range 16384 - 32768 (for FreeSWITCH/HTML5 client RTP streams)

-If you are using EC2, you should also assign your server an [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to prevent it from getting a new IP address on reboot.
+If you are using EC2, you should also assign the server an [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to prevent it from getting a new IP address on reboot.

 On Microsot Azure, when you create an instance you need to add the following inbound port rules to enable incoming connections on ports 80, 443, and UDP port range 16384-32768: